 A Winter Blessing

-Blessing of the Oak Moon shine upon you
+Blessings of the Oak Moon shine upon you

-Blessing of the Bright Morning Star give you hope for each day
+Blessings of the Bright Morning Star give you hope for each day

 Blessings of the Holy One work through you.